-Figure 25: Residential/Multi-family building in Velten Germany
+Figure 27: Residential/Multi-family building in Velten Germany

-This pilot is one of the six demonstration sites where the implementation of the concepts and solutions developed by the D^2EPc will be tested and validated.
-Two apartments will be examined in the scope of this project.
+This pilot is one of the six demonstration sites where the implementation of the concepts and solutions developed by the D^2EPC have been tested and validated.
+Two apartments have been examined in the scope of this project.
 The building is equipped with wireless sensors and smart meters that enable the close monitoring of electricity consumption, indoor air quality and environmental conditions.
 Weather data is currently being collected based on geographical coordinates.

-The residential house in Velten consists of three floors and a basement, with a total area of 614,4m2.
+The residential house in Velten consists of three floors and a basement, with a total area of 614.4 m2.
 The building's plan has a rectangular shape and each floor has the same area.
 There is only one entrance to the building from the south side.
 All stories are connected internally by a staircase, with no elevator present.

 The pilot building in Velten includes six apartments, two on each floor.
-The average area per apartment is 50-69 m^2 .
+The average area per apartment is 50-69 m2.
 All technical installations are located in an unheated basement (cellar).